thedavidemmanuel/math_for_ml/Formative_one_visualization/README.md

 ## Repository Contents

-- `Analysis.ipynb`: Jupyter notebook containing the analysis code and visualizations.
+- `Plotting_Assignment.ipynb`: Jupyter notebook containing the analysis code and visualizations.
 - `Plots/`: Directory containing exported PNG files of the plots.
 - `fuel_econ.csv`: The dataset used for the analysis.